nclarius/pyPL/IL/README.md

 A number of examples are already set up; this is the stuff you see when running the program.
 To specify your own input:
 - structures and formulas to compute denotations for are defined in the function `compute` in `main.py`.
-  Formulas, unfortunately, have to be entered in prenex form.
+  Formulas, unfortunately, have to be entered in prefix notation.
   Follow the existing examples and the documentations of the classes and methods to get an idea.
 - You can select which structures to include in the output by editing the variable `active` (near top of source code).
 - You can select whether or not to print out intermediate steps by editing the variable `verbose` (same place).